core-wg/oscore/draft-ietf-core-object-security.md

    * If decryption succeeds, update the Replay Window, as described in {{sequence-numbers}}.

-8. For each decrypted option, check if the option is also present as an Outer option: if it is, discard the Outer.
-For example: the message contains a Max-Age Inner and a Max-Age Outer option.
-The Outer Max-Age is discarded.

-9. Add decrypted code, options and payload to the decrypted request.
+8. Add decrypted Code, options and payload to the decrypted request.
 The OSCORE option is removed.

-10. The decrypted CoAP request is processed according to {{RFC7252}}.
+9. The decrypted CoAP request is processed according to {{RFC7252}}.

 ## Protecting the Response {#prot-res}